 and then covering them with a delicious sauce just waiting to be plated.

-Making Italian Ravioli
+How to make Italian Ravioli

-Italian ravioli is a two recipe process, the filling and the pasta, with steps combining the two to make the finished pasta pillows.
+Italian ravioli is a two recipe process, the filling, and the pasta, with steps combining the two to make the finished pasta pillows.

 Our first step is to gather the ingredients and prepare to make the filling.